-Uber is used in cities around the world and Grab is used in Cambodia, Indonesia, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.
+Uber is used in many cities around the world, while Grab is more popular in Cambodia, Indonesia, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.

 This app is a life-saver when traveling in countries where you don’t speak the local language.

-Because I’m a vegetarian, Google Translate has proven itself absolutely essential for translating ingredients on food packages and letting waiters know I don’t want any animal products in my food.
+Since I’m vegetarian and Michael has Celiac Disease, Google Translate has proven itself absolutely essential for translating ingredients on food packages and communicating with restaurants about our dietary restrictions.

-You can translate text on images (take a photo of signs or menus) and input words in English to have them translated to almost tons of languages.
+You can translate text on images (take a photo of signs or menus) and input words in English to have them translated to almost any language.
 You can also download languages to translate offline.